dwhiffing/fury/content/aar/mf/mf2/mf2_aj/body.md

 now

-Having invaded Turkey last week, it’s time to step back a couple of days in simulation time, and defend myself from a surprise Syrian attack\!
+Having invaded Turkey last week, it’s time to step back a couple of days in simulation time, and defend myself from a surprise Syrian attack!

 **THE SITUATION**